-At a cooking temperature between 300 and 350 degrees F, it takes a turkey around 20 minutes per pound to cook.
-A 15-pound turkey should take around 5 hours to cook.
-When the internal temperature of the turkey reaches 160 to 165 degree F it is time to get it off the heat.
+At a cooking temperature between 300 F and 350 F, it takes a turkey around 20 minutes per pound to cook.
+A 15-pound turkey should take around 5 hours.
+When the internal temperature of the turkey reaches 160 F to 165 F, it is time to get it off the heat.

-As the turkey cooks, you may notice that it tends to plump up.
+As the turkey cooks, you might notice that it tends to plump up.
 As the turkey gets close to being done this plumping goes away and the turkey shrinks.
-Also, the skin of the turkey will be a dark, golden brown.
-These are clues that it is nearly done and time to start checking the temperature.
+The skin of the turkey should be a dark, golden brown.
+These are clues that it is nearly done and time to start checking the internal temperature.

 Have a hot pad or fireproof glove and a platter or cutting board ready beside the grill.
-Remember that the metal rod of the rotisserie is going to be about 300 degrees F when you grab it.
+The metal rod of the rotisserie is going to be about 300 F when you grab it.
 It is easy to burn yourself so be careful.

-When taking the rotisserie rod and turkey off the grill start by turning off the burners and rotisserie motor.
-It is usually easier to lift up and pull off the motor first to get it out of the way.
+When taking the rotisserie rod and turkey off the grill, start by turning off the burners and rotisserie motor.
+It is usually easier to lift up and pull off the motor first.
 Get a good hold of the rod on both ends and place the turkey on your platter and cutting board.

 Removing the drippings pan can be difficult.
-Use a turkey baster to siphon off most of the liquid to transfer inside to make gravy.Continue to 8 of 8 below.
+Use a turkey baster to siphon off most of the liquid to transfer to a pan to make gravy.Continue to 8 of 8 below.

 08 of 08

 Using your hot pad or glove, loosen the screw on the fork closest to the neck side and slide it off.
 Now the turkey is free to move.
 Holding the turkey on the platter or cutting board, slowly pull the rod from the turkey.
 The lemon inside will stay with the turkey and you can remove it before carving.